1 member

 They want to know which code is relevant during signup.

-They want to know whether the code provides the current 50,000 UEC bonus for eligible new accounts.
+They want to know whether using the code provides the current 50,000 UEC bonus for eligible new accounts.

 They want direct code clarity without having to decode vague terminology or scattered community advice.